 Should a student decide to leave the program for personal or medical reasons, an appointment should be made with the College's Assistant Dean for Student and Professional Affairs to address options and review college and university policies and requirements.
-See page 22 under Requirements for Progression, rule 7 and the UCHOP Withdrawal Policy on pages 26 below.
+See Requirements for Progression, rule 7, and the UHCOP Withdrawal Policy below.

-UHCOP Policy on Withdrawals
+UHCOP Withdrawal Policy